-13 suppliers, representing 6.2% (2.5%) of the contacted suppliers in the Conflict Minerals survey, reported the potential use of a non-certified gold refinery.
-One of the respondents to the cobalt survey indicated the use of uncertified cobalt smelters or refiners in their supply chain.
-Electrolux endeavors to encourage suppliers to adopt due diligence practices for the responsible sourcing of minerals.
-Follow-up activities and results for all 14 suppliers will be reported in the 2022 (Reporting Year 2021) Conflict Minerals report.
+16 suppliers, representing 7.1% (6.2%) of the contacted suppliers in the Conflict Minerals survey, reported the potential use of a non-certified gold refinery and/or a non-certified tin refinery.
+Two of the respondents to the cobalt survey indicated the use of uncertified cobalt smelters or refiners in their supply chain.
+Electrolux Group endeavors to encourage suppliers to adopt due diligence practices for the responsible sourcing of minerals.
+All potential high-risk suppliers have been contacted individually, and discussions with suppliers are ongoing (March 2023).

-Conflict Minerals reporting by number of suppliers
+Conflict Minerals reporting, by number of suppliers